odoe/learn-dojo/posts/dojo-custom-middleware.md

 export default PhoneNumber;
 ```

-The idea here is that I just want the `PhoneValidator` to place a red or green outline to my input to let me know if it's a valid phone number in the input.
+The idea here is that I just want the `PhoneValidator` to place a red or green outline to my input to let me know if it's a valid phone number or not.
 It's pretty simple, but is something I could reuse across multiple applications.

 ```tsx
 // src/widgets/PhoneValidator.tsx